 How much weight do you need to make your body neutral?
 Take a few weights into the water wearing just a swimsuit.
 You will be perfectly weighted when you can hang motionless with half a breath, and sink when you exhale.
 (Using a snorkel can make this test easier.)

 Tip for Shaving Ballast Weight: Lose weight.
 Also, work to turn build some muscle.
 Fat mass is a lot more buoyant than muscle mass, so any fat you can lose and any muscle you gain will lower your buoyancy deficit.
+You'll reap plenty of health benefits — and be more fit for diving, too.

 STEP 2: Calculate for Your Exposure Suit